Consulting Interview Process: Stages, Timeline, and Format

 The final round usually features two to four interviews with Partners or Senior Partners.
 Final-round cases are more conversational and less scripted.
 According to RocketBlocks, Partners probe deeper, go off-script, and test how candidates handle pushback.

 Behavioral depth usually increases in the final round.
-According to CaseCoach, everyone in the final round can case — the differentiator is whether Partners want you on their team at a client site.
+According to CaseCoach, everyone in the final round can case.
+The differentiator is whether Partners want you on their team at a client site.

 - McKinsey: 2-4 interviews; PEI goes deeper; AI interview pilot in select offices